aw-3/aw-3.github.io/_posts/2018-9-11-Hello-World.md

 [https://www.hex-rays.com/products/ida/index.shtml](https://www.hex-rays.com/products/ida/index.shtml)

 While IDA Pro is not free (the price is quite expensive for individuals.)
 This is my choice for static analysis.
-While there is a free version of IDA it is limited in features.
+There is however a free version of IDA but it is limited in features.
 I recommend it anyway since you won't be using most of them for some time anyway.

 ### Code Development - Visual Studio